Human Highway: Home video

-The film was only released in a VHS fullscreen edition (as well as LaserDisc) by WEA in 1995, twelve years after its initial screening.
+The film was released in a VHS fullscreen edition (as well as LaserDisc) by WEA in 1995, twelve years after its initial screening.
 A DVD and Blu-Ray of Neil's "Directors Cut" was released July 22, 2016, alongside a DVD and Blu-Ray release of the Rust Never Sleeps concert film.
-It was a different edit than the theatrical release.
+It was a different edit than the theatrical release, in addition to being eight minutes shorter.
 The dream sequence originally featured a concert version of "Ride My Llama", while the 1995 version replaced it with the album version of "Goin' Back".
 Several scenes from the movie appeared on the Devo music video collections We're All Devo and The Complete Truth About Devolution, and were edited to appear as one continuous video for the song "Worried Man".